 To submit an application, you will need to have several documents in hand.

 1. Consent forms – all human subjects research requires informed consent from participants and assent forms for studies involving minors.
 The various elements of informed consent required by federal regulations are included in the sample consent templates available from USM’s IRB website.
 The templates are intended as helpful starting points only and must be modified with appropriate details of your project.
 Various templates are available: standard (signed) consent, online consent, parental consent, and others.
 Other formats, such as a letter to potential participants, are also acceptable as long as all the required elements are included.
-USM’s IRB requires that PI contact information on the consent form include a usm.edu email address.
+USM’s IRB requires that consent forms include the Princial Investigator’s contact information (a usm.edu email address) and the IRB protocol number.

 2. Research instrument – this is a document (or documents) that will be utilized for data collection.
 It tracks the specific information that you will requesting from your participants or the nature of your experiment.
 For example, the instrument might consist of the questionnaire that you plan to use, a published and validated instrument, an interview script, your demographic questions, and your debriefing document.